-For tenant receivables under collective assessment for year 2022 and 2021, a matrix approach was followed based on groupings of customers with common industry characteristics (segments).
-The Company remodelled the applicable groupings for 2022 compared to 2021.
+For tenant receivables under collective assessment for year 2023 and 2022, a matrix approach was followed based on groupings of customers with common industry characteristics (segments).
+The Company remodelled the applicable groupings for 2023 compared to 2022.
 Individual loss rates by segment were applied based on days overdue.
 Expected Credit losses in respect of customer balances undergoing individual assessment, were excluded from the final result.
-The cumulative loss allowance at 31 December 2022 was €96.918 (2021: €76.437).
-Information about the provision matrices applied for the 2022 collective assessment exercise is as follows:
+The cumulative loss allowance at 31 December 2023 was €96.918 (2022: €96.918).
+Information about the provision matrices applied for the 2023 collective assessment exercise is as follows:

 Tenant sector Loss rates

-Food and beverage 8%
+Food and beverage 5%

-Fashion 44%
+Fashion 8%

-Other 31%
+Other 28%

 Trade receivables are written off when there is no reasonable expectation of recovery.
 Indicators that there is no reasonable expectation of recovery include, amongst others, the failure of a debtor to engage in a repayment plan with the Company, and a failure to make contractual payments for a period of greater than 120 days past due.
-As of 31 December 2022, an amount of €212.904 of gross trade receivables has been written off.
+During 2023, an amount of €326.262 of gross trade receivables has been written off.